 Founded in 2008 by long time charter school advocate. ex-state Recovery Board member and ex-insurance kingpin Leslie Jacobs and her husband/recent patronage member of Mayor Landrieu's inner network Scott Jacobs, Educate Now! is a "nonprofit" geared towards the distinctly familiar combination of advocacy, analysis, and data aggregation one would expect from any Washington think tank.

 Though NOLA.com would almost certainly dismiss as bias a Louisiana Federation of Teachers funded data center, one created by a long time advocate and charter school founder wasn't just a reliable source, it was now New Orleans's go-to authority on all things education.
-That their headquarters, according to IRS documents, were simply the couple's tasteful million-dollar home on Charles Ave wasn't important.
+That their headquarters, according to IRS documents, were simply the couple's tasteful million-dollar home wasn't important.
 That their entire stream of funding, also according to IRS documents, came from only themselves was unimportant.
 What was important was that they had a website with numbers and charts, and this website had an obligatory smiling black kid and a kickass bio page and a blog.
 The fact that it was run, entirely without oversight, out of the spare bedroom of two noted partisans seemed immaterial.
 I was desperate for the 54.4% graduation figure, and I didn't care who could source it.

 Ms. Jacobs's answer, however, was less than satisfactory.
 After her @educatenow.net address bounced back twice, I tried the general info address and she responded via outlook: